kennychavz/support_and_resistance_finder/README.md

 <h3 align="center">Support And Resistance Finder</h3>

   <p align="center">
-    This software automatically finds support and resistance levels when given a candlestick dataframe
+    This software automatically finds support and resistance levels when given a candlestick dataframe.
     <br />
     <a href="https://github.com/kennychavz/support_and_resistance_finder"><strong>Explore the docs »</strong></a>
     <br />